DerFuchs/Armbian-with-Klipper-on-Fly-Gemini-3/README.md

 There's a ready-to-use OS image which has not only been upgraded to the latest Linux kernel, you also can safely upgrade it in the future:
 [Download Reemo3DP's Fly Gemini OS Image on his GitHub page](https://github.com/reemo3dp/mellowfly-geminipi-armbian)

 I highly recommend using this image instead of using Mellow's official Armbian.
-If you do so, proceed in this guide with [Install Printing Software](#install-printing-software)
+If you do so, simply skip the [Disable updating kernel and other stuff step](#disable-updating-kernel-and-other-stuff)

 # Known problems